yulolimum/babel-plugin-use-ai/README.md

 ## Caching

 Results are cached in `.ai-cache.json`.
-Add it to `.gitignore` unless you want to commit AI-generated code to your repo (you don't).
+This file **should be committed** to your repo so your team can share the generated implementations without hitting the API repeatedly.

+The cache automatically invalidates when function signatures or metadata change.

 ## Should You Use This?